-Tim Verslycke has allocated a significant amount of his time to bringing science to the public, decision-makers and other potential users.
-He was member of the scientific expert group of the 'Centre for Health and Environment' which provides information to the Flemish authorities on the impact of the environment on the health of the Flemish society.
-He has presented his research and marine ecotoxicological research in general at several venues, such as the annual Flemish Science Week and Science Fair, Ostend Fisheries Festival, Project Expeditie Zeeleeuw (an e-learning project), Faculty Open House days,...
-In addition, he has written publications in gray literature to inform general public about chemical effects on our marine ecosystems.
+I have really enjoyed bringing science to the general public, decision-makers, and other stakeholders.
+I was member of a scientific expert group of the 'Center for Health and the Environment' which provides information to the Flemish regional government in Belgium.
+I have presented my research, and marine ecotoxicological research in general, at several public venues, such as the annual Flemish Science Week and Science Fair, Ostend Fisheries Festival, Project Expeditie Zeeleeuw (an e-learning project), Faculty Open House days,...
+In addition, I have published several articles in gray literature to inform the general public about marine pollution issues.

-Tim Verslycke has taught field and laboratory classes in marine ecotoxicology and marine ecology to graduate and master-level students at Ghent University.
-In addition, he has supervised the graduate thesis research of several students in the Laboratory of Environmental Toxicology and Aquatic Ecology (Ghent University).
+I have taught field and laboratory classes in marine ecotoxicology and marine ecology to graduate and master-level students at Ghent University.
+In addition, I supervised the graduate thesis research of several students in the Laboratory of Environmental Toxicology and Aquatic Ecology (Ghent University, Belgium).